ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 First of all and **before loading** the historical data page, a **calculation** is made in order to collect the attributes which have subscriptions for changes.

-For that, the Enabler gets the **subscribed attributes from the subscription list of the Context Broker** (it is external to the enabler, configuration of the Context Broker) and **compares** it with the **configured attributes on the Configuration page** for the type of the selected sensor (which are the ones displayed in the pop-up).
+For that, the Enabler gets the **subscribed attributes from the subscription list of the Context Broker** (it is external to the enabler, configuration of the Context Broker) and **compares** it with the **configured attributes on the Configuration page** for the type of the selected sensor (which are the ones displayed on the information panel).

 Then, using that information, the enabler **connects with STH-Comet** in order to receive the information of the page.

-As a resume, **the information is previously collected, combined and structured** before been displayed in the historical data page of the enabler.
+As a resume, **the information is previously collected, combined and structured** before being displayed in the historical data page of the enabler.

 This is an example of a calculation: